 I cast paper.

 At the precise same instant, Melissa cast scissors.

 I shrugged in resignation.
 At least I owned a heating pad.
 I’d certainly need it after the class.
-“When’s the torture?”
+“When’s the Inquisition?”

 Melissa beamed.
 “A week from Sunday.”